 Top Things to Do

-- Visit the Southbank Parklands – Featuring a stunning inner-city beach, miles of tree-lined walks, fabulous shopping and restaurants, Southbank is the one place you do have to see in Brisbane.
-Located a short hop over the river from the CBD, it’s easy to get to to spend a full day among the many attractions.
+- Visit the South Bank Parklands – Featuring a stunning inner-city beach, miles of tree-lined walks, fabulous shopping, and plenty of restaurants, South Bank is the one place you do have to see in Brisbane.
+Located a short hop over the river from the CBD (Central Business District), it’s easy to spend a full day among the many attractions.
 Don’t forget to jump on the Wheel of Brisbane to get a birds-eye view of the city.

-- See Koalas at the Koala Sanctuary – The world’s first and largest koala sanctuary, Lone Pine Koala Sanctuary has over 130 koalas for you to look at it.
-If cuddling a national icon isn’t your thing, you can feed the rainbow lorrikeets and kangaroos, or even hold a snake.
-Moreover, you can also see beautiful Australian fauna like wombats, echidnas, tasmanian devils, dingoes and much more.
+- See Koalas at the Koala Sanctuary – The world’s first and largest koala sanctuary, Lone Pine has over 130 koalas for you to observe.
+If cuddling a national icon isn’t your thing, you can feed the rainbow lorikeets and kangaroos, or even hold a snake.
+Moreover, you can also see beautiful Australian fauna like wombats, echidnas, tasmanian devils, dingoes, and many more.

-- The City Botanic Gardens – These gardens are in a fabulous spot beside the river.
-They have a great mangroves area and are really close to the CBD.
+- The City Botanic Gardens – These gardens are in a fabulous spot beside the river, close to the CBD.
 Spend a few hours strolling here away from the madness of the city center.

-- The Cultural Center -The Cultural Center is right in Southbank and has a lot of museums and art galleries.
-There is the Queensland Art Gallery and Gallery of Modern Art.
+- The Cultural Center - The Cultural Center is right in South Bank and includes the Queensland Art Gallery, as well as the Gallery of Modern Art.
 The Queensland Museum is a good place to learn about natural history and cultural history of the area.
 If you want to see an opera, ballet, or other theater, there is also the Queensland Performing Arts Center.

-- Head to the Beach - After a few days, you might find yourself bored.
-Do what the locals do and head out to the beach.
+- Head to the Beach - After a few days, you might find yourself looking for things to do.
+In that case, think like a local and head to the beach.
 The Gold Coast, with its surfing, white sand beaches, and lush rivers, is only 30 minutes away.

-- Roma Street Parklands – This is the world’s largest sub-tropical urban garden and is located only 5 minutes walk from city hall.
-I personally like it better than the park by the river but both are very good if you have the time.
+- Roma Street Parklands – This is the world’s largest sub-tropical urban garden, located only 5 minutes walk from city hall.
+I personally like it better than the park by the river, but both are very good if you have the time to hit both.

-- Riverlife Adventure Center – The Riverlife Adventure Center is one of the most popular tourist attractions in the area—they offer various outdoor activities that everyone will enjoy, at an affordable price.
+- Riverlife Adventure Center – The Riverlife Adventure Center is one of the most popular tourist attractions in the area—they offer various outdoor activities that everyone can enjoy, at an affordable price.
 Consider checking out anything from biking or rollerblading to abseiling and rock climbing.
-Activities will take you everywhere from the riverside to the Kangaroo Point Cliffs.
+Guided groups can take you everywhere from the riverside to the Kangaroo Point Cliffs.

-- The Wheel of Brisbane – Located in the South Bank Parklands, this ferris wheel stands at nearly 200 feet tall and overlooks the central business district and its surrounding suburbs.
-This is an awesome way to take beautiful photos and pass the time.
+- The Wheel of Brisbane – Located in the South Bank Parklands, this ferris wheel stands at nearly 200 feet tall and overlooks the central business district.

-- St. Helena Island – The first historic national park of Queensland, this island is host to the ruins of a colonial prison that was once known as ‘the hell hole of the South Pacific.’
-There is a lot of interesting history to check out here and the guided tour is recommended by most.
-Even the local schools go on field trips here.
+- St. Helena Island – The first historic national park of Queensland, this island is host to the ruins of a colonial prison that was once known as ‘the hell hole of the South Pacific’.
+I definitely recommend the guided tour – even the local schools go on field trips here.

-- See movies on Tuesday – Cineplex Cinemas movies are $8.50 (about 50% off) on Tuesdays.
+- See movies on Tuesday – If you need a break, Cineplex Cinemas movies are $8.50 USD (about 50% off) on Tuesdays.

 Other Destinations in Australia